unitedstates/rtyaml/README.md

 For Python 3.6 and earlier:

 -   Loads mappings `collections.OrderedDict` so that the key order remains the same when dumping the file later using.
 (This is no longer needed in Python 3.7 because key order is preserved in regular `dict`s now.)

-For Python 2.x and earlier:

--   Writes unicode strings without any weird YAML tag.
-They just appear as strings.
-Output is UTF-8 encoded, and non-ASCII characters appear as Unicode without escaping.

 With-Block Helper for Editing Files In-Place
 --------------------------------------------